1e100/mobilenet_v3/README.md

 Because TF is much slower than PyTorch, training for the Keras model is still underway, but the model is straight-across port, so it should, hypothetically, achieve the same accuracy results.

+## Contributions

+Contributions are welcome.
+Please use Black to format the code.